Previous 80-100 of 264 Next

 In the Classroom

-Use this site for learning as a whole group, learning centers, or individual laptops for reinforcement or enrichment.
+Use this site for whole-group learning, learning centers, or individual laptops for reinforcement or enrichment.
 First, introduce Mighty Book on your interactive whiteboard or projector.
-Since there are extensive ads, you may want to bookmark or create shortcuts directly to the activity you want children to use and avoid having them get "lost" in the many links that take you off the site.
+Since there are extensive ads, you may want to bookmark or create shortcuts directly to the activity you want children to use, to avoid having them get "lost" in the many links that take them off the site.
 Share the songs and discuss the lyrics and what they are teaching.
 Use this site in art class to introduce famous artists to even the youngest of learners.
 After listening to the jokes, have students make up their own jokes.
 Poems with activities offer a kinesthetic approach to poetry.
 Songs about colors and the days of the week catch your auditory learners.
 Share this link on your class website for students to explore (and enjoy) both in and out of the classroom.

 This resource requires PDF reader software like Adobe Acrobat.